Creating Value for the World

 - Health care and life sciences will require even more smart young leaders to create newer, better models of care, new medicines and devices, new imaging technologies, new models of coverage and compensation, and new advocates for policies to address a broad expanse of issues.

-- Energy and the environment will require people trained in recognizing and acting upon multiple business and social opportunities, entrepreneurs who will create clean and profitable alternatives to fossil fuels, and leaders who will step into existing organizations and find ways to implement cleaner, more progressive processes.
+- Social Enterprise & Sustainability will require people trained in recognizing and acting upon multiple business and social opportunities, entrepreneurs who will create clean and profitable alternatives to fossil fuels, and leaders who will step into existing organizations and find ways to implement cleaner, more progressive processes.

 Leveraging our outstanding information systems expertise, we have woven the discussion of technologies into an increasing number of our courses.
 We’re not teaching people to become programmers; we’re teaching people to harness and optimize the strategic application of technological tools.